 That is literally how easy he describes it as being.

 But here’s the TRUTH about how you make money sending emails using the method that he “briefly” describes through his Inbox Income system…

 Does Inbox Income teach you how to do all this stuff on the inside?
-Will it really help you earn like $750 per day like it claims?
-That is what I will reveal next, but firstly we need to take a closer look at the system’s creator…
+Will it really help you earn like $750 per day as it claims?
+That is what I will reveal next, but first, we need to take a closer look at the system’s creator…

 Who Is Behind The Inbox Income System?